In the Times Higher Education World University Rankings 2022, AUT is ranked in the 201-250 band and ranked equal second

-In 2018, AUT’s School of Sport and Recreation was the top-ranked sport science school in New Zealand and ranked 46th in the world.
+In 2020, AUT’s School of Sport and Recreation was ranked as the top-ranked sport science school in New Zealand, and ranked 39th in the world.
 The ranking consultancy identified international collaboration and research output as particular areas of strength in sport science at AUT.

 In 2021, AUT also received subject rankings in: